montsamu/wordpress-xml-to-astro-collections/README.md

 1. Also include some sample pages/layouts for folks to use directly, instead of just in the README?
 1. Include an RSS example?
 1. Keep going and show folks how to add/edit posts?
+1. Would it be better to just use an existing Wordpress-to-Markdown migration?

 EXAMPLE ASTRO SCHEMA